HortonworksUniversity/Essentials/demos/storm/README.md

 # Streaming Data into HDFS

+---

+_**NOTE:**_ This lab has **NOT** been tested since the [HDP 2.4 version of this course](https://github.com/HortonworksUniversity/Essentials/tree/Sandbox-2.4 "Ess for HDP 2.4") and is being deprecated from the Essentials demo list.

+---

 **GOAL** - Load sample trucking data into HDFS and HBase via a real-time data streaming workflows